 This argument only exists in the gateway schema and won't do anything until passed through to subschemas.
 How we pass this input through depends on which subservice owns the association data...

-First, let's say that the Chirps service defines this association.
-The first thing we'll need is a corresponding argument in the chirps query; and while we're at it, let's also support batching:
+First, let's say that the Posts service defines this association.
+The first thing we'll need is a corresponding argument in the posts query; and while we're at it, let's also support batching:

-chirpPagesByAuthorIds query is a very primitive example of pagination, and simply returns an array of chirps for each author ID.
+postPagesByUserIds query is a very primitive example of pagination, and simply returns an array of posts for each user ID.
 Now we just need to pass the resolver's page number argument through to

 batchDelegateToSchema, and manually specify a